Roxcy Bolton

-Roxcy O'Neal Bolton (née O'Neal) (June 3, 1926 – May 17, 2017) was an American feminist and civil rights activist.
+Roxcy Pearl O'Neal Bolton (June 3, 1926 – May 17, 2017) was an American feminist and civil rights activist.

 Personal life

 Bolton was born on June 3, 1926, in Duck Hill, Mississippi, a small town of several hundred.
 At a young age, she had ambitions to be a Member of Congress.
 When she was 10, she witnessed the lynching of two black men, which was also witnessed by her whole town.
 Growing up Bolton was a member of the Daughters of the Confederacy.

 Bolton graduated from high school and moved to Miami.
 She married William Charles Hart, a Coast Guardsman at the time.
 They had a son, Randall, who died in 2000.
 They divorced after five years together.
 When first settling in Miami, Bolton worked an office job and joined the Young Democrats.

 In 1960, she married Commander David Bolton, USN, who later acted as president of Men for ERA.
 For a time, they lived in Japan and South Carolina, but by 1964 they had settled in Coral Gables, FL.
 They had three children together, Bonnie Dee Bolton, David Bolton Jr., and Baron "Buddy" Bolton.

 Bolton was a dedicated Democrat for all of her adult life.